• Skip to primary navigation

 chopsticks grabbing keto chicken stir fry with rice from a bowl

 Prepare sauce: Meanwhile, mix together all of the ingredients for the sauce in a small bowl.
+Whisk well.
 Add to the stir fry and reduce the heat to medium low.
 Cook for 2-3 minutes, stirring often.

 Finish cooking: Add the chicken back into the pan along with the sesame oil and red chili pepper flakes.
 Let the flavors all meld together for another 2 minutes or so and give everything a stir.

 I can't wait to try my hand at a beef or pork version of this with different vegetables and a slight variance on the sauce.
+I think a thinly sliced sirloin steak or even a flank steak would be amazing in this dish!

 I just love making stir fries because depending on how hungry I am, I can eat them as they are and keep everything low carb or pile it on top of a bowl of rice.
 Yum!